 Thank God I loved it.

 Media theory, political economy, pop culture – I ate it all up.
 I love this stuff.
-I held onto IS, still pursuing that International Law concentration while also pursuing a major in Communication.
+I held onto IS, still pursuing that International Security and Conflict concentration while also pursuing a major in Communication.

 For once, I was really, really enjoying what I was doing in school.
 I was thriving, getting involved on and off campus, and I wasn’t totally bombing university and gaining 15 pounds plus right off the bat.
 I was writing regularly for SFU’s student newspaper, The Peak.
 I had completed one co-op term already, getting work experience and saving up money for my future.